 - Weekly Side Bets and Mini Contests: Not every player will have a shot at winning the season-long leaderboard, but weekly side bets and mini contests give everyone a fresh opportunity to compete.
 These fast-paced challenges can range from guessing total Monday night points to picking the most significant upset or submitting a “perfect confidence pick” lineup.
 They provide short-term goals that inject new excitement and unpredictability into each week.
 Organizers can even rotate contest types—introducing trivia rounds, prediction duels, or team mascot brackets to mix things up.

 - Custom Rivalry Boards: One of the most effective ways to increase emotional investment in a fantasy league is by introducing custom rivalry boards.
 These smaller leaderboards enable players to track their performance directly against specific friends, coworkers, or historical opponents, regardless of their position in the main rankings.
 You might be in 9th overall, but if you're 1st on your rivalry board against your office nemesis, the bragging rights are still sweet.
-Rivalry boards can be personalized based on relationships or created around shared characteristics, like “rookies vs. vets” or “East Coast vs. West Coast.”
+Rivalry boards can be personalized based on relationships or on shared characteristics, such as “rookies vs. vets” or “East Coast vs. West Coast.”
 They make competition feel more intimate and personal, igniting rivalries that often span multiple seasons.

 - Interactive Visual Feedback: When a player logs in and sees fireworks for their high score or a slump animation for a losing streak, it turns data into emotion.
 These visuals offer enhanced user engagement by transforming performance metrics into a sensory experience.
 Players are treated to a narrative-driven display of their achievements or shortfalls, often accompanied by personalized animations.
 Some apps even offer highlight compilations or short recaps tailored to each user’s lineup choices.